 - Refrain from executing broadcast mailings during the 24 hour period prior to the cutover to ensure mailings aren't interrupted as part of the migration cutover.

-- Please refrain from adjusting custom code changes 12 hours prior to the scheduled time of pod migration.
+- Please refrain from adjusting custom code or making custom file changes 24 hours prior to the scheduled time of migration.
 This includes changes and/or deployments to the following:

 - Customer Portal

 Will my customizations continue to function after migration?

 Customizations should continue to function as before.
 With one exception (mentioned in the next question) there will be no change to actual product functionality (ex: behavior of managed frameworks, availability of particular functionality) as part of this migration.
 However, your IP address will certainly change as part of this process.
 If you have customizations or network configurations that safelist or reference specific static IP addresses - against best practices as described here - then you will want to make sure those are updated as part of the migration process.
 Your organization is responsible for reviewing your customizations and network configuration to ensure they meet this requirement!